 - Use chatbots yourself.
 To understand chatbot usability, you should be an active chatbot user.
 This knowledge will show you the weak points that chatbots have and avoid those mistakes when building yours.
 Subscribe to different groups on Facebook and play with the chatbot.

 - Introduce your chatbot.
 Let your chatbot introduce itself.
-It is also important to mention it is not a real person, like this: “Hello, I’m AidBot, your virtual assistant in a Medical Clinic.”
+It is also essential to mention it is not a real person, like this: “Hello, I’m AidBot, your virtual assistant in a Medical Clinic.”

 - Guide customers.
 Actively use buttons to guide them and speed up communication.
 Mind that the choice between more than three buttons confuses the reader, and slows down their way down the sales funnel.